-17. Share listing expense
+17. Share listing expense and change in fair value of warrant liabilities

 As described in Note 3, the ARYA Merger led to a share listing expense.
-Immatics issued shares and warrants with a fair value of €277.7 million to ARYA shareholders, comprised of the fair value of Immatics shares, that were issued to ARYA shareholders of $\pounds$ 13.53 per share, as well as a fair value of Immatics Warrants of $\pounds$ 4.82 per share (price of ARYA shares at Closing of the ARYA Merger).
-In exchange, Immatics received the identifiable net assets held by ARYA, which had a fair value of upon closing of $\pounds$ 124.9 million.
+Immatics issued shares with a fair value of &243.1 million to ARYA shareholders, comprised of the fair value of Immatics shares, that were issued to

+ARYA shareholders of £13.53 per share.
+In exchange, Immatics received the identifiable net assets held by ARYA, which had a fair value upon closing of £90.3 million, comprising of cash and cash equivalents held in ARYA's trust account partly offset by current liabilities by ARYA and financial liabilities in the amount of £34.4 million accounted for the 7.187.500 ARYA Warrants considering a fair value of the warrants of £4.82 per warrant (price of ARYA Warrants at Closing of the ARYA Merger).
 The excess of the fair value of the equity instruments issued over the fair value of the identified net assets contributed, represents a non-cash expense in accordance with IFRS 2.
-This one-time expense as a result of the ARYA Merger, in the amount of $\pounds$ 152.8 million, is recognized as Share listing expense presented as part of the Financial result within the Consolidated Statement of Loss.
+This one-time expense as a result of the ARYA Merger, in the amount of £152.8 million, is recognized as Share listing expense presented as part of the Financial result within the Consolidated Statement of Loss.
 Details of the calculation of the Share listing expense are as follows: